ros2/ros2_documentation/source/Tutorials/Intermediate/URDF/Using-a-URDF-in-Gazebo.rst

     - .nan

-We could continue adding transmissions for all the non-fixed joints (and we will) so that all the joints are properly published.
+We could continue adding joint definitions for all the non-fixed joints (and we will) so that all the joints are properly published.
 But, there's more to life than just looking at robots.
 We want to control them.
 So, let's get another controller in here.